ochnios/switch-ai/.ai/auth/auth-spec.md

 **User Experience Maintained**:

 * First-time users can view landing page without registration
-* "Get Started" button redirects to `/app/new`, which now requires authentication
+* "Get Started" button redirects to `/auth/login`, which then requires authentication
 * After login/registration:
-  * New users (from registration) → always redirected to `/app/new`
-  * Returning users (from login) → redirected to last active conversation (most recently created) or `/app/new` if no conversations exist
+  * All users → redirected to `/app/new` (simple, consistent behavior)
   * Users who were redirected from protected route → redirected back to originally requested URL
-* Authenticated users accessing landing page → automatically redirected to last conversation or `/app/new`
+* Authenticated users accessing landing page → automatically redirected to `/app/new`
 * All US-003 through US-013 requirements remain implementable with authenticated user context

 ## 5. FUTURE ENHANCEMENTS